DarioMartin/VerseStockApp/Readme.md

 - **JUnit** for tests

-**Any other information that you would like us to know** I have only included tests for the function that paints the stock value and some simple ViewModel tests.
+**Any other information that you would like us to know** For testing I have only included tests for the function that paints the stock value and some simple ViewModel tests.
 I am not very experienced with testing coroutines so I have reused some code from some personal projects for this purpose.

+I have also added support for DarkTheme using JetpackCompose.